 - This batch of starter will make two loaves of bread with enough left over to feed for the following week.

 - SMELL: Starter should smell slightly sweet and tangy, and not off or “bad”.
-To me, it smells like a wet horse;) If it really smells unpleasant, you may have used an unclean jar, or somehow introduced other bad bacteria.
+To me, it smells like a wet horse;) If it smells VERY unpleasant, you may have used an unclean jar, or an unclean utensil, or somehow introduced another foreign bacteria.
 I would start over.